 His Excellency then sent for Dr. Rolph, to whom he made a similar tender of his confidence.
-Dr. Rolph having obtained his Excellency's permission to consult Mr. Bidwell, Mr. Dunn, my father and myself, it was, in the course of that consultation, pressed upon me, that, as the principle of responsibility, although long before the public, had never yet been practically acted upon; and that taking it for granted (as it was but justice to his Excellency to do) that his Excellency, although mistaken in his views of the constitution of the country, might yet be sincerely desirous of governing according to that constitution, and that in that case all that would be found necessary was to convince him that the views and principles which I had opened to him were just and constitutional to insure their adoption, or the procurement of his Excellency's influence to obtain their adoption; and that, notwithstanding what his Excellency had said with respect to the opinions of one member of the council being neutralized by those of another, which appeared to arise more member of the council being neutralized by those of another, which appeared to arise more member of the council being neutralized by those of another, which appeared to arise more from a want of sufficient practical acquaintance with the working of the political machinery of government, which time and experience would necessarily correct, than from any other cause; it would perhaps not be performing our duty to his Excellency, or the country, were we, after his having gone thus far to meet our views, peremptorily to refuse all concession on our part.
-To this reasoning having given a most reluctant consent, I empowered Dr. Rolph, in accordance with the course deemed by him most respectful to his Excellency, to state to the Lieutanant-Governor that I was willing, with his Excellency's permission to to state to the Lieutenant-Governor that I was willing, with his Excellency's permission, to re-consider his Excellency's proposal, and to consider the negotiation re-opened, upon the footing on which it stood previous to its having been last closed with me; to which his Excellency having at once acceded, and the negotiation having been thus re-opened, after some further consultation upon the subject with Mr. Dunn, his Excellency was finally informed, that Mr. Dunn, Dr. Rolph and myself had, though reluctantly, consented, in compliance with his Excellency's wishes, and as a mere experiment, and one which we feared would fail, to accept seats in his Excellency's Executive Council, without the retirement of the three gentlemen who were already members of it.
+Dr. Rolph having obtained his Excellency's permission to consult Mr. Bidwell, Mr. Dunn, my father and myself, it was in the course of that consultation pressed upon me, that as the principle of responsibility, although long before the public, had never yet been practically acted upon, and that taking it for granted (as it was but justice to his Excellency to do) that his Excellency, although mistaken in his views of the constitution of the country, might yet be sincerely desirous of governing according to that constitution, and that in that case all that would be found necessary was to convince him that the views and principles which I had opened to him were just and constitutional to insure their adoption, or the procurement of his Excellency's influence to obtain their adoption; and that, notwithstanding what his Excellency had said with respect to the opinions of one member of the Council being neutralized by those of another, which appeared to arise more from a want of sufficient practical acquaintance with the working of the political machinery of government, which time and experience would necessarily correct, than from any other cause; it would perhaps not be performing our duty to his Excellency, or the country, were we, after his having gone thus far to meet our views, peremptorily to refuse all concession on our part.
+To this reasoning having given a most reluctant consent, I empowered Dr. Rolph, in accordance with the course deemed by him most respectful to his Excellency, to state to the Lieutenant-Governor that I was willing, with his Excellency's permission, to re-consider his Excellency's proposal, and to consider the negotiation re-opened, upon the footing on which it stood previous to its having been last closed with me; to which his Excellency having at once acceded, and the negotiation having been thus re-opened, after some further consultation upon the subject with Mr. Dunn, his Excellency was finally informed, that Mr. Dunn, Dr. Rolph and myself had, though reluctantly, consented, in compliance with his Excellency's wishes, and as a mere experiment, and one which we feared would fail, to accept seats in his Excellency's Executive Council, without the retirement of the three gentlemen who were already members of it.

-Afterwards, on our all waiting on his Excellency, previous to our being sworn, I pointed out and insisted upon the necessity, that, lest compromise of principle might be imputed to us, in consequence of the course we had taken, which in the public eye must necessarily appear equivocal, some announcement should be made of the unfettered terms upon which his Excellency was pleased to receive us into his confidence, which, at his Excellency's suggestion, was finally arranged to be in the shape of a note to that effect, to be addressed to me (as the person first sent for) by his Excellency, and of which I was to be at liberty to make any use that I might deem necessary or proper; which note was, at my request, in accordance with the gracious permission which I had received, read publicly by a member of each House of Parliament in his place, this being the only manner in which it appeared to me the information which it was necessary that the public should be in possession of could be communicated consistently with the respect due to a communication from the representative of the King.
+Afterwards, on our all waiting on his Excellency, previous to our being sworn, I pointed out and insisted upon the necessity, that, lest compromise of principle might be imputed to us, in consequence of the course we had taken, which in the public eye must necessarily appear equivocal, some announcement should be made of the unfettered terms upon which his Excellency was pleased to receive us into his confidence, which, at his Excellency's suggestion, was finally arranged to be in the shape of a note to that effect, to be addressed to me (as the person first sent for) by his Excellency, and of which I was to be at liberty to make any use that I might deem necessary or proper, which note was, at my request, in accordance with the gracious permission which I had received, read publicly by a member of each House of Parliament in his place, this being the only manner in which it appeared to me the information which it was necessary that the public should be in possession of could be communicated consistently with the respect due to a communication from the representative of the King.